cogawi/resume/resume.md

 ### Design and Integration Engineer

 Responsible for structural, mechanical, and fluid system designs; worked on detail designs as well as integration of parts and assemblies into the aircraft with minimal interface information.
-Collaborated across multiple sites in different countries, and coordinated extensively with customer representatives throughout design, testing, and production.
+Collaborated across multiple sites in different countries.

-- Conducted root cause analysis of failed valves.
-Disassembled valve to investigate the cause, and retested to confirm the problem.
+- Conducted root cause analysis of failed valves, disassembling failed specimens and testing to confirm the problem.
 - Redesigned the 737 airstair to include new safety features and to increase height.
-From a high level work statement, investigated the extent of change required, and found solutions to various problems discovered during development and testing.
+Managed all changes from start to finish, and built a full CATIA model.
-- Integrated 737 airstair design into the aircraft structure, and built a complete CATIA assembly and kinematic model to ensure proper fit and operation.
+- Designed an aircraft galley fluid waste disposal system, producing designs for structural support of valves, a tank, sensors, and electrical components.
-- Designed an aircraft galley fluid waste disposal system, producing designs for structural support of valves, a tank, sensors, and electrical components, all designed to fit into a small space.
+- Coordinated directly with customer and supplier representatives to collaborate on designs.

 &nbsp;